 It is common for any living being, whether a human, dog, cat, or horse, to have side effects after vaccination.
 Usually, after vaccination, the side effects include soreness, maybe a little hair loss at the point of injection, sleepiness, fever, diarrhea, and nausea.

-However, if your dog is getting seriously ill, consult your veterinary immediately.
+However, if your dog is getting seriously ill, consult your veterinarian immediately.

 Do not delay vaccination.
 Please consult your vet about your dog’s vaccine and give it the gift of a healthy life.